akanashiro/Ethernote/README.md

 - Timestamp.

 **Functions:**
-- pushNote.
+- pushNote: create a new note at final position.
-- editNote in a certain position.
+- editNote: change comment in a certain position.
-- toggleEditable (true or false).
+- toggleEditable: turns note non-editable (if it is editable)
-- getNote returns a certain position.
+- getNote: returns a certain position.
-- getNotes returns an array of notes.
+- getNotes: returns an array of notes.
+- flushNotes: delete all notes.
+- deleteNote: delete a note in a certain position.

 **Restriction:**
 - Only owner can edit